March 3, 2025

 Customize harsh event detection settings for different types of vehicles

-Retrieve additional dash cam footage to exonerate drivers and avoid false claims
+Retrieve additional dash cam footage to exonerate drivers and avoid false claims, which can help lower insurance premiums

 Get real-time alerts and view video footage from a mobile app